sahilkharche999/TaskTicker/README.md

 ./deploy_test.sh
 ```

-This Lambda Function needs configuration for Zoom accounts, we need to save config is AWS Parameter Store, example format is given in `zoomba-config-example.json` file.

 You can find your API Gateway Endpoint URL in the output values displayed after deployment.

-The SAM CLI installs dependencies defined in `zoomba/requirements.txt`, creates a deployment package, and saves it in the `.aws-sam/build` folder.
+The SAM CLI installs dependencies defined in `requirements.txt`, creates a deployment package, and saves it in the `.aws-sam/build` folder.

 ## Fetch, tail, and filter Lambda function logs